awsdocs/aws-cdk-guide/v2/context.md

 The project file `cdk.context.json` is where the AWS CDK caches context values retrieved from your AWS account\.
 This practice avoids unexpected changes to your deployments when, for example, a new Availability Zone is introduced\.
 The AWS CDK does not write context data to any of the other files listed\.

 **Important**
-Because they are part of your application's state, `cdk.json` and `cdk.context.json` must be committed to source control along with the rest of your app's source code\.
-Otherwise, deployments in other environments \(for example, a CI pipeline\) may produce inconsistent results\.
+Because they're part of your application's state, `cdk.json` and `cdk.context.json` must be committed to source control along with the rest of your app's source code\.
+Otherwise, deployments in other environments \(for example, a CI pipeline\) might produce inconsistent results\.

 Context values are scoped to the construct that created them; they are visible to child constructs, but not to parents or siblings\.
-Context values set by the AWS CDK Toolkit \(the cdk command\), whether automatically, from a file, or from the \-\-context option, are implicitly set on the `App` construct, and so are visible to every construct in every stack in the app\.
+Context values that are set by the AWS CDK Toolkit \(the cdk command\) can be set automatically, from a file, or from the \-\-context option\.
+Context values from these sources are implicitly set on the `App` construct\.
+Therefore, they're visible to every construct in every stack in the app\.

 Your app can read a context value using the `construct.node.tryGetContext` method\.
-If the requested entry is not found on the current construct or any of its parents, the result is `undefined` \(or your language's equivalent, such as `None` in Python\)\.
+If the requested entry isn't found on the current construct or any of its parents, the result is `undefined`\. \(Alternatively, the result could be your language's equivalent, such as `None` in Python\.\)

 ## Context methods<a name="context_methods"></a>

 The AWS CDK supports several context methods that enable AWS CDK apps to obtain contextual information from the AWS environment\.
-For example, you can get a list of Availability Zones that are available in a given AWS account and region, using the [stack\.availabilityZones](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stack.html#availabilityzones) method\.
+For example, you can get a list of Availability Zones that are available in a given AWS account and Region, using the [stack\.availabilityZones](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stack.html#availabilityzones) method\.

 The following are the context methods: